 Asthma, a runny nose, a sore throat, a cough, or wheezing are all symptoms of mold exposure.
 Asthmatics and mold allergy sufferers may have life-threatening symptoms.
-There is moisture, mold will form, such as around roof leaks, windows, or pipes.
+If there is moisture, mold will form, such as around roof leaks, windows, or pipes.
 Aside from dust, mildew may develop in various materials like paints, wallpaper, insulation, drywall, carpet, and fabric.

-There is a greater risk of mold, mildew, and water damage in places with hot, humid summers, A common site for mold to grow is in the heating, ventilation, and air conditioning (HVAC) system.
+There is a greater risk of mold, mildew, and water damage in places with hot, humid summers.
+A common site for mold to grow is in the heating, ventilation, and air conditioning (HVAC) system.
 The presence of mold and mold spores in the air might have detrimental consequences on the respiratory system.

 Good Ventilation is the key

 Leaving a window or two open for a few minutes will enable the moisture to drain out of the house rather than accumulate in the kitchen and bathroom.

 Mould may form on your hallway or stairwell walls due to moisture buildup.
 Keep the bathroom door closed when taking a shower or bath since steam may spread around the home and into other rooms.

 Invisible to human sight, mold may be lurking under your feet.
 When carpeted rooms begin to smell musty and unpleasant, you must do something about it.
 Vacuum your carpets often, and get a professional to clean them once a year at the very least.
 You'll save money in the long run if you choose high-quality carpet padding with antimicrobial qualities.

 Moisture may build up in domestic equipment like kettles and showers.
 Ensure there are no holes or gaps on the outside of your property that might allow extra moisture to enter.
 A plumber should be called if a leak is discovered.
 Drainpipes that are clogged may also cause mold to grow on ceilings.